 - A reduced risk of harm from environmental hazards

 - Using natural resources more sustainably and efficiently

 - Enhancing beauty, heritage and engagement with the natural environment

 There are also some additional commitments to managing environmental threats by mitigating and adapting to climate change, minimising waste, managing exposure to chemicals and enhancing biosecurity.

 Clean air and a reduced risk from environmental hazards go hand-in-hand with reducing climate change, and thanks to the UK’s positive approach to renewable energy, much progress has been in the last number of years in shifting away from polluting forms of electricity generation.

 Figures from Drax’s Electric Insights show that the UK has made big strides, particularly as the last few years have seen coal stations retired or otherwise taken offline, with low-carbon gas and renewable wind helping to fill the gap.

 This continual decarbonisation process is ensuring cleaner air.
 Similarly, transport in the UK – responsible for some 40% of the UK’s final energy use – is undergoing a dramatic shift, with electric vehicles becoming cleaner and more popular.

-In the environmental plan, there is a commitment to improve transport and mobility while also reducing its environmental impact (which we’ve previously written about here).
+In the environmental plan, there is a commitment to improve transport and mobility while also reducing its environmental impact.

 The timing of the environmental plan announcement couldn’t have been better, announced shortly after news of the UK renewable energy’s annus mirabilis – setting 12 new renewable energy generation records throughout 2017 and the first quarter of 2017 being especially good for wind, biomass and solar power.